-Clearly, once weed killers are eliminated, there will be a diversity of plants in addition to grass, creating a healthier, good neighbor lawn.
+It may be the case that once weed killers are eliminated, a diversity of plants — in addition to grass — will begin to flourish, creating a healthier, Good Neighbor lawn.
 Remember, dandelions and violets will not harm anyone, but weed killers do.

-In Ontario, Canada, where cosmetic use of lawn pesticides are banned (since 2008), people have learned to live with diverse lawns.
-In the state of New York, K-12 school grounds can not be treated with pesticides, including athletic fields.
+In Ontario, Canada, where cosmetic use of lawn pesticides have been banned (since 2008), people have learned to live with diverse lawns.
+Additionally, New York and Connecticut school grounds, including athletic fields, cannot legally be treated with pesticides.

 Managing A Healthy Lawn